 4. Qolla Raymi

-This festival was celebrated by Tarpuntaes (Inca priests) and Acllacuna (chosen women).
+Tarpuntaes (Inca priests) and Acllacuna (chosen women) celebrated this festival.

 Ritual Temples